Know in one minute about kaffir lime leaves

 Side effect of kaffir lime leaves

 Kaffir lime juices contain volatile compounds that may have potential allergic effects.
-Moreover, it also contains a large number of antioxidants may initiate allergic diseases
+Moreover, it also contains a large number of antioxidants that may initiate allergic diseases

 Risk of Phytophotodermatitis